alibabacloud-howto/microservices-with-kubernetes/README.md

           targetAverageUtilization: 70
     ```

-    It describe we define an auto scaling based on CPU utilization of Pods for the back-end application.
+    It describe we define an auto scaling based on CPU utilization of Pods for the back-end web API application.
 The auto scaling rule targets the CPU utilization average to be 70%, and the scaling is defined with the minimum number of the Pods as 1 and the maximum number of the Pods as 3.

 3. Apply the Kubernetes configuration file